Bitcoin, ether hit fresh highs

-SINGAPORE (Reuters) - Bitcoin hit a fresh high in Asian trading on Saturday, extending a two-month rally that saw its market capitalisation cross $1 trillion a day earlier.
+SINGAPORE/NEW YORK (Reuters) - Bitcoin hit a fresh high on Saturday, extending a two-month rally that took its market capitalization above $1 trillion on Friday.

-The world’s most popular cryptocurrency rose to an record $56,620, taking its weekly gain to 18%.
-It has surged more than 92% this year.
+The world’s most popular cryptocurrency rose to a record $57,553, taking its weekly gain to around 20%.
+It has surged nearly 100% this year.

-Bitcoin’s gains have been fuelled by evidence it is gaining acceptance among mainstream investors and companies, such as Tesla Inc, Mastercard Inc and BNY Mellon.
+Bitcoin’s gains have been fueled by evidence it is gaining acceptance among mainstream investors and companies, such as Tesla Inc, Mastercard Inc and BNY Mellon.

-Ether, the second-largest cryptocurrency by market capitalization and daily volume, hit a record $2,040.62, for a weekly gain of about 12%.
+Ether, the second-largest cryptocurrency by market capitalization and daily volume, on Saturday hit a record $2,040.62, for a weekly gain of about 12%.

 Ether is the digital currency or token that facilitates transactions on the ethereum blockchain.
 In the crypto world, the terms ether and ethereum have become interchangeable.